Insider Selling: Sezzle Inc. (NASDAQ:SEZL) Director Sells 1,645 Shares of Stock

 - On Friday, March 15th, Paul Paradis sold 175 shares of Sezzle stock.
 The stock was sold at an average price of $55.55, for a total value of $9,721.25.

-An institutional investor recently bought a new position in Sezzle stock.
-Tower Research Capital LLC TRC bought a new position in Sezzle Inc. (NASDAQ:SEZL – Free Report) in the fourth quarter, according to the company in its most recent disclosure with the SEC.
+A hedge fund recently bought a new stake in Sezzle stock.
+Tower Research Capital LLC TRC bought a new position in shares of Sezzle Inc. (NASDAQ:SEZL – Free Report) in the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund bought 1,223 shares of the company’s stock, valued at approximately $25,000.
-2.02% of the stock is owned by institutional investors and hedge funds.
+Institutional investors own 2.02% of the company’s stock.

 Sezzle Company Profile